The Week in Pictures: Dec. 26 - Jan 2

 Revelers dressed in mock military garb throw eggs as they take part in the "Els Enfarinats" battle in the southeastern Spanish town of Ibi on Dec.
 28.

-During this 200-year-old traditional festival, participants known as Els Enfarinats (those covered in flour) dress in military clothes and stage a mock coup d'etat as they battle using flour, eggs and firecrackers outside the city town hall as part of the celebrations of the Day of the Innocents, a traditional day in Spain for pulling pranks.
+During this 200-year-old traditional festival, participants known as Els Enfarinats, or "the floured ones," dress in military clothes and stage a mock coup d'etat as they battle using flour, eggs and firecrackers outside the city town hall as part of the celebrations of the Day of the Innocents, a traditional day in Spain for pulling pranks.

-Rabbi Chaim Rottenberg stands with people in front of his residence in Monsey, N.Y. on Dec.
+Rabbi Chaim Rottenberg stands with community members in front of his residence in Monsey, N.Y. on Dec.
 29.

-A 37-year-old man pleaded not guilty to attempted murder in a knife attack that wounded five people at the rabbi's home.
+A 37-year-old man pleaded not guilty to attempted murder in a knife attack that wounded five people at the rabbi's home during a Hanukkah celebration.
 Gov. Andrew Cuomo called the attack an act of "domestic terrorism."

 Massive amounts of smoke rises from wildfires burning in East Gippsland, Victoria, Australia in an image released on Jan.
 2.